10 Day Road Trip in the U.S. National Parks

 Yellowstone and Grand Teton National Parks In One Day

 After our 2 day stop in Spokane, we hit the road for a long run to get to Wyoming to enjoy our National Parks tour before the snow started.
-While we had wanted to stay inside Yellowstone Park to give us 2 days to explore, by mid-October there were limited in-park accommodations so we had to come up with another option.
-Plan B meant staying in Gardner, WY just outside the north entrance for the night before spending a very long day visiting both Yellowstone and Grand Teton National Parks.
-We would finish in Jackson, WY at the very south end of the Grand Teton Park.
+We wanted to stay inside Yellowstone Park to give us 2 days to explore.
+But by mid-October there were limited in-park accommodations so we had to come up with another option.
+Plan B meant staying in Gardner, WY just outside the north entrance.
+And then we spent a very long day visiting both Yellowstone and Grand Teton National Parks.
+We finished in Jackson, WY at the very south end of the Grand Teton Park.

-Yellowstone Park is known for its geysers and we certainly saw a lot of those as we toured from north to south.
+Yellowstone Park was known for its geysers and we certainly saw a lot of those as we toured from north to south.

 But we also got surprised by some up close wildlife encounters.